 Turn Instant Pot on to Saute, high heat.
-Add butter, onion, bell pepper and mushrooms if using.
-When softened, toss in the garlic, Cajun seasoning, rice and broth.
+Add butter, onion, bell pepper, and mushrooms if using.
+When softened, toss in the garlic, Cajun seasoning, rice, and broth.
 (The rice should be well rinsed and only drained for a minute or two until water stops running out the bottom.
 A few drips are fine.)
-Stir gently around the pot once and once only.
+Stir gently around the pot once and once only just to distribute the rice.
 Top with ham and green onions.

 - Broth: The photos, above, were taken with the very odd measurement of 1 1/4 cups of broth plus two tablespoons.
 If you’d like a wetter rice, use 1 1/2 cups broth.

 Keywords: Bargain Meal of the Week, Bell Peppers, Cajun & Creole, Green Onion, Ham, Instant Pot, leftover ham, mushrooms, Opelousas, Rice, rice meals

 If you came to this recipe looking for a way to use leftover ham, be sure to check out the link below for 12 Days of Ham.
 You might want to see the sister post for 12 Days of Turkey, too.